Activiti/activiti-7-developers-guide/getting-started/getting-started-activiti-cloud/azure-aks.md

 {% hint style="info" %}
 _Note: At the end, configure your Environment Variables:
-1. Run "set PATH=%PATH%;C:\Users\coelhom\.azure-kubectl" or "$env:path += 'C:\Users\coelhom\.azure-kubectl'" for PowerShell.
+_1. Run "set PATH=%PATH%;C:\Users\Username\.azure-kubectl" or "$env:path += 'C:\Users\Username\.azure-kubectl'" for PowerShell.
 This is good for the current command session.
 OR
-2. Update system PATH environment variable by following "Control Panel->System->Advanced->Environment Variables", and re-open the command window.
+_2. Update system PATH environment variable by following "Control Panel->System->Advanced->Environment Variables", and re-open the command window.
 You only need to do it once
 {% endhint %}

 Once installed, check your Azure CLI version with the following command: